isabella232/Redis-Enterprise-on-GKE-Anthos/labs/101-deploy-a-microservices-app/03-knative-configuration.md

 The configuration should look familiar now; the only a couple of things to note here:

 * The `cartservice` takes a `port` option (`-p`); the option's value is supplied using the value of the `PORT` environment variable set by Knative.
 The `cartservice` determines the specific network interface to listen on using the `LISTEN_ADDR` environment variable.
 * It communicates with the data store backend using the address supplied with the `REDIS_ADDR` environment variable.

-We'll be changing this service later (by changing the REDIS_ADDR envar) to reference our Redis Enterprise instance.
+This is comprised of two variables that are exposed as a secret.
+This secret is documented [online](https://docs.redislabs.com/latest/platforms/kubernetes/db-controller/#databasesecretname)
+  * REDIS_HOST - the hostname of the Redis Enterprise database
+  * REDIS_PORT - the port that the Redis Enterprise database is listening on.

 ## checkoutservice